Skip to main content

 Do I need an annual physical exam to receive ADHD care or prescriptions?

-No. If you are a new patient seeking ADHD care on or after June 1st, 2026, you cannot skip the ADHD Comprehensive health assessment.
-This specific appointment allows your provider to evaluate your overall health, rule out other causes of your symptoms, and assess critical factors like sleep and heart health before exploring an ADHD treatment plan.
+No. If you are a new patient seeking ADHD care on or after June 1st, 2026, you can't skip the "ADHD Comprehensive health assessment (CHA)".
+The CHA allows your provider to evaluate your overall health, rule out other causes of your symptoms, and assess critical factors like sleep and heart health before exploring an ADHD treatment plan.

 What do I do if I started my ADHD assessment before June 1st, 2026, but have not received a diagnosis yet?

-If you started being assessed for ADHD care before June 1st, 2026, but have only completed the ADHD Initial intake appointment, you must complete an annual wellness exam before moving to your treatment phase.
+If you started being assessed for ADHD care before June 1st, 2026, but have only completed the "ADHD Initial intake appointment", you must complete an annual wellness exam before moving to your treatment phase.
 You can fulfill this requirement in one of three ways:

 1. Upload the full visit notes of an annual physical or wellness exam completed within the last 12 months from an external provider.
 Follow the steps outlined here to learn how to send or upload previous medical records to Circle Medical profile.